-With over 1,000 teachers across our fellowships, MƒA was founded in New York City in 2004, and also operates in Berkeley, Boston, Los Angeles, San Diego, Utah, and Washington, DC.
+With nearly 1,000 teachers across our fellowships, MƒA was founded in New York City in 2004, and also operates in Berkeley, Boston, Los Angeles, San Diego, Utah, and Washington, DC.
 MƒA creates a community around exceptional educators and works to make teaching an attractive and sustainable career choice for the very best thinkers in the STEM field.
-We offer four fellowships, including:
+We offer three fellowships, including:

 MƒA Early Career Fellowship

 The MƒA Early Career Fellowship gives the most promising of New York City’s newest K-12 public school mathematics and science teachers the support they need to become outstanding educators.
 The four-year fellowship includes a stipend of $48,000 over four years, a community of dynamic beginning STEM teachers building best practices, one-to-one mentoring, and funding for conference participation and classroom supplies.